Be honest with me: how effective are the to-do lists you make yourself?

-You can read all the lifehack and productivity articles in the world about saving time on your to-do list, but they won’t help you if you don’t know how to write an effective to-do list in the first place.
+You can read all the lifehack and productivity articles in the world about the "best tool" for your to-do list, but no productivity app will fix not knowing how to write an effective to-do list in the first place.

-I understand why people want to spend as little time as possible writing their to-do lists.
-The less time you spend planning, the more time you can spend doing, right?
+Because the less time you spend planning, the more time you can spend doing, right?
+WRONG.

 How to Write an Effective To-Do List